Skip to main content

 The Glenn County Community Wildfire Protection Plan (CWPP) was developed as a means of describing current fire related conditions within Glenn County, identifying public and private assets at risk from wildfire, and assessing currently in-place infrastructure developed in order to protect those assets.

-The development of the CWPP relied on vast information, talents and knowledge provided by landowners, land managers, city representatives and multiple local agencies.
+The development of the CWPP relied on vast information, talents and knowledge provided by landowners, land managers, and multiple local, state and federal agencies.

-To download individual 11″ x 17″ CWPP Maps only, click on the following links:
+To download individual 11″ x 17″ 2023 Glenn County CWPP Update Maps only, click on the following links:

 California Climate Investments Logo